Quincy Gems (affiliated baseball): History

 The Gems name returned in 2009 by the collegiate summer Prospect League team called the Gems, who also play at a renovated Q Stadium.

-The ballparks
+Ballparks

 Beginning in 1946, Quincy teams played at Q Stadium.

 Previously, the team played at Eagles Stadium, which was located at the same site.

 Q Stadium was constructed on the Eagles Stadium site as a Works Project Administration project in 1939.
 Q stadium is still an active baseball stadium, located at 1800 Sycamore Street, Quincy, IL 62301.
 The stadium is bounded by Sycamore Street (north, left field); football stadium and North 20th Street (east, right field); Spruce Street (south, first base); and North 18th Street (west, third base).

 In 1984, the stadium was purchased by Quincy University from the City of Quincy for $1.00.
 Today, Q Stadium is home to Quincy University teams and the collegiate summer baseball team of the same name, the new Quincy Gems.